micmejia/bible-dump/NKJV/Genesis/Gen 24.md

 But he said to me, 'The Lord, before whom I walk, will send His angel with you and prosper your way; and you shall take a wife for my son from my family and from my father's house.

 ###### 41
-You will be clear from this oath when you arrive among my family; for if they will not give _her_ to you, then you will be released from my oath.'
+You will be clear from this oath when you arrive among my family; for if they will not give her to you, then you will be released from my oath.'

 ###### 42
 "And this day I came to the well and said, 'O Lord God of my master Abraham, if You will now prosper the way in which I go,

 ###### 43
-behold, I stand by the well of water; and it shall come to pass that when the virgin comes out to draw _water,_ and I say to her, "Please give me a little water from your pitcher to drink,"
+behold, I stand by the well of water; and it shall come to pass that when the virgin comes out to draw water, and I say to her, "Please give me a little water from your pitcher to drink,"

 ###### 44
-and she says to me, "Drink, and I will draw for your camels also,"--_let_ her _be_ the woman whom the Lord has appointed for my master's son.'
+and she says to me, "Drink, and I will draw for your camels also,"--let her be the woman whom the Lord has appointed for my master's son.'

 ###### 45
-"But before I had finished speaking in my heart, there was Rebekah, coming out with her pitcher on her shoulder; and she went down to the well and drew _water._ And I said to her, 'Please let me drink.'
+"But before I had finished speaking in my heart, there was Rebekah, coming out with her pitcher on her shoulder; and she went down to the well and drew water.
+And I said to her, 'Please let me drink.'

 ###### 46
-And she made haste and let her pitcher down from her _shoulder,_ and said, 'Drink, and I will give your camels a drink also.'
+And she made haste and let her pitcher down from her shoulder, and said, 'Drink, and I will give your camels a drink also.'
 So I drank, and she gave the camels a drink also.

 ###### 47
-Then I asked her, and said, 'Whose daughter _are_ you?'
+Then I asked her, and said, 'Whose daughter are you?'
 And she said, 'The daughter of Bethuel, Nahor's son, whom Milcah bore to him.'
 So I put the nose ring on her nose and the bracelets on her wrists.

 ###### 48
 And I bowed my head and worshiped the Lord, and blessed the Lord God of my master Abraham, who had led me in the way of truth to take the daughter of my master's brother for his son.